WHO-Collaboratory/collaboratory-mpox-genomics-community/README.md

 - Identifying preferred wet lab and bioinformatic workflows
 - Harmonizing data standards and protocols

+This workstream is undertaking a [landscape analysis](landscape.md) of the current status in mpox genomics
 #### Wastewater Surveillance Working Group

 Wastewater surveillance has emerged as a valuable tool for detecting and quantifying the mpox virus.
 The virus is excreted in urine and stool at high levels, and its stability in the environment makes it well-suited for monitoring through sewage.
 Research has shown that wastewater surveillance for monkeypox virus is highly sensitive, capable of detecting viral DNA even when there are just a few confirmed cases.
 This method's flexibility allows it to be tailored to meet varying public health needs, capacity, and resources.